davidMorekwa/interactive-rating/README.md

 }
 ```

-For example, this snipped enabled me to hide screenshot2 when the webpage loaded.
+For example, this snippet enabled me to hide screenshot2 when the webpage loaded.

 ### Continued development